EOEPCA/rm-data-access/endpoint/README.md

 ```

-3. send a POST request to `http://127.0.0.1:85/userinfo` contains the encoded JWT token.
+3. send a GET request to `http://127.0.0.1:85/userinfo` using encoded JWT token as a header - called `jwt-token`.